theimowski/master-thesis/docs/section-application.md

 Even though web development is usually associated with using imperative techniques only, it's not completely uncommon to follow functional principles while creating Internet applications.
 Majority of web applications are built on top of the Hypertext Transformation Protocol (HTTP) protocol.
-From a software engineer point of view, the HTTP protocol boils down to requests and responses.
+From a software engineer point of view, the HTTP protocol boils down to requests and responses and accompanied details, such as paths, status codes, headers or content body.
+The HTTP protocol is stateless, meaning that details about requests are not retained by the protocol and thus there is no ad hoc relation between two requests.
-A functional programmer could even think of a web application as a general function of type `HTTPRequest -> HTTPResponse`.
+Because of the stateless nature of the underlying protocol, HTTP response should only depend on the issued request, and therefore a functional programmer could even think of a web application as a general function of type `HTTPRequest -> HTTPResponse`.

 ### Asynchrony